mapbox/henry/README.md

 > Management (IAM) users or for users that you authenticate (federated users).

-Henry polls the [EC2 Instance Metadata API][metadata] to fetch the most up-to-date security credentials and making it possible to use [IAM Roles][roles] to delegate access to node applications.
+Henry polls the [EC2 Instance Metadata API][metadata] to fetch the most up-to-date security credentials and makes it possible to use [IAM Roles][roles] to delegate access to Node.js applications.

 [knox]:https://github.com/LearnBoost/knox
 [sts]:http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html